When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Failure Modes and Guarantees

 \paragraph{Misspecification}

-We start with misspecification -- i.e., when we fit models that cannot capture the role of group membership in the data distribution.
-A common form of misspecification occurs when we personalize simple models with a one-hot encoding~\cite{10.1093/jamia/ocac093}.
-In such cases, models exhibit fair use violations on data distributions that exhibit intersectionality.
+We start with misspecification -- i.e., when a model that cannot capture the influence of group membership in a conditional data distribution.
+A common form of misspecification occurs when we personalize simple models with a one-hot encoding~\citep{van2022harm}.
+In such cases, models exhibit fair use violations on data distributions that exhibit \emph{intersectionality}.
 Consider, for example, a logistic regression model with a one-hot encoding that assigns higher risk to patients who are \textgp{young}, and to patients who are \textgp{female}.
-This model would exhibit a fair use violation for patients who are \textgp{young} \emph{and} \textgp{female} if their true risk were lower than either group alone (see \cref{Fig::FailureModeMisspecification}).
-We can eliminate these violations by training a model which satisfies~\cref{Prop::TrainingGuarantee}.
+This model would exhibit a fair use violation for patients who are \textgp{young} \emph{and} \textgp{female} if their true risk were lower due to an interaction effect among group attributes (see \cref{Fig::FailureModeMisspecification}).

-Misspecification can stem from group-specific interaction effects -- e.g., instances where group attributes act as mediators or moderators~\citep[see e.g.,][]{baron1986moderator}.
-In \cref{Fig::FMGroupSpecificEffects}, we show an instance that exhibits the hallmarks of personalization: a generic model performs poorly on ``heterogeneous" groups $A$ and $C$, and a personalized model that accounts for group membership improves performance.

-\begin{example} Consider a 2D classification task with three groups $\G = \{A, B, C\}$ where each group has two data points (1 positive and 1 negative).
-The Bayes optimal personalized model should assign a personalized intercept to each group \emph{and} a personalized slope to group $B$.
+Misspecification can also stem from group-specific interaction effects -- e.g., tasks where group attributes act as mediators or moderators~\citep[see e.g.,][]{baron1986moderator}.
+In \cref{Example::FMGroupSpecificEffects}, we show an example that exhibits the hallmarks of personalization: a generic model performs poorly on ``heterogeneous" groups $A$ and $C$, and a personalized model that targets these groups improves performance at a population-level. \begin{example} Consider a 2D classification task with groups $\G = \{A, B, C\}$ with 1 positive and 1 negative example in which a Bayes optimal classifier $\plf{}:\X \times \G \to \Y$ should assign a personalized intercept to each group \emph{and} a personalized slope to group $B$: